Mustapha Tettey Addy

 Mustapha obtained special permission of chiefs and elders to record them.

-Learn from Mustapha Tettey Addy
+Exclusive Interview with Mustapha Tettey Addy

+One afternoon, I stepped into Mustapha's living room while he was watching football on TV and asked him for an interview.
 Mustapha Tettey Addy is an approachable, kind and wise man, who loves to joke and laugh.
 But when the truth needs to be told, he's not afraid to risk stepping onto people's toes!

-you have to know I talk hard!"
+"When you interview me, you have to know I talk hard!"

 And so he did.
 Some of the things we touched on are: